HeikoMamerow/night-and-day/README.md

 night-and-day
 =============
-Still work in progress.
-Please coming soon. ;-)
+Work in progress.
+Nothing to see yet.
+Comming soon. ;-)